DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### Notes:

-1. Microsoft Edge automatically detects a file's type based on its content, which prevents the execution of malicious scripts as described here.
+1. Microsoft Edge automatically detects file type based on its content, which prevents the execution of malicious scripts described herein.
-2. Make sure to specify the maximum uploaded file size to prevent those DoS attacks based on large file uploads.
+2. Make certain to specify max upload file size to prevent DoS attacks via large file uploads.

 ---

 ## 3. Authorization

-This section contains information on how to use DevExpress controls in web applications that implement authorization and access control.
-The following features are considered:
+This section includes information on the use of DevExpress UI controls within web applications that include authorization and access control.
+The following products/features are considered:

 - [3.1.
 Reporting](#31-reporting)
 - [3.2.
 Dashboard](#32-dashboard)